Extendibility of Brauer states: Discussion

-Further research directions are plentiful.
-It would be interesting to try to push the extendibility numbers further.
-Especially given the relationship between $(1,2)$- and $(2,2)$-extendible Brauer states, one is tempted to make a weak conjecture that for large enough $d$ all $(1,n)$-extendible Brauer states are also $(n,n)$-extendible.
-By doing the calculations for the $(2,3)$ and $(3,3)$ cases this weak conjecture could be destroyed or buttressed.
+Further research directions are abundant.
+It would be interesting to push the extendibility numbers further.
+Given the relationship between the $(1,2)$- and $(2,2)$-extendible Brauer states, one is tempted to make a weak conjecture that for large enough $d$ all $(1,n)$-extendible Brauer states are also $(n,n)$-extendible.
+By preforming the calculations for the $(2,3)$- and $(3,3)$-extendibility cases, this conjecture could be destroyed or buttressed.

-As is always the case with extendibility problems it would also be interesting to define tripartite Brauer states and examine the multipartite extendibility problem for them.
+As is always the case with extendibility problems, it would also be interesting to define tripartite Brauer states and examine the multipartite extendibility problem for them.

 Another direction of research would be that of states invariant to the unitary symplectic group.
 The representation theory of this group is very similar to that of the orthogonal one, and such bipartite states are also described by two parameters, which further underlines the parallels with Brauer states.
 Some authors of this contribution are currently working together with authors from \cite{allerstorfer2023monogamy} to examine this research direction.